csimms3/ProductManagementSystem/README.md

 about how such a system could be designed and implemented.
 This project will allow me to further pursue my curiosity around this topic, allowing me to dive deeper into the specifics.

+## User Stories
+- As a user, I want to be able to create a new product
+- As a user, I want to be able to add this product to the catalogue
+- As a user, I want to be able to search for a product by name and by product number
+- As a user, I want to be able to process sales, updating stock numbers in doing so